These are London's quirkiest dining experiences

 In an ever-growing battle to outdo each other, restaurants in Britain’s capital have been trying to create the most memorable experience.
 Londoners no longer want a candlelit table in a quiet part of town.
 They want fire, theatrics and extra sauce.

-From prisons to train carriages, London's restaurants and dining experiences have got them all.
-Quintessentially quirky or plainly bizarre, these are the city’s most unforgettable eats.
+From prisons to train carriages, the city's restaurants and dining experiences have got them all.
+Oddly unconventional or plainly bizarre, these are the most quirky restaurants in London.

 Circus is a restaurant with a difference.
 Having navigated yourself perfectly to that Google Maps pin, you’ll soon realise that Circus is nowhere to be seen.
 This is, until you spot the illuminated menu on the wall.
 With no sign whatsoever, it’s clandestine as well as quirky.

 Inside, circus performances run every 15 minutes.
 Putting health, safety, and basic hygiene to one side, they take place on a long table at which you can sit.
 From fire-breathing to acrobatics high up in the rafters, the performances are short but brilliant.

 The menu is a treasure trove of Asian delights.
 To start, we opted for tempura.
 For my guest, the chilli salt squid.
 For me, the lobster with white truffle aioli and lemon ponzu.
 The lobster was delicious and could easily have served two.
 Looking at its own deep fried body, the presentation was as macabre as it was artistic.